LUKi

 How this is different from group chat in ChatGPT or Replika.

-LUKi group chats treat AI as a participant, not a tool.
-The AI characters have their own personas, their own opinions, their own opinions about each other.
-They show up to the chat with continuity — the same memory of you, the same way of speaking — that they have everywhere else.
+LUKi group chats treat AI as a participant.
+The characters have their own personas, their own opinions, and their own opinions about each other.
+They arrive with the continuity they have everywhere else: the same memory of you, the same way of speaking.

 If you want to see the full feature-by-feature comparison, the LUKi vs Replika and LUKi vs ChatGPT pages line them up side by side.

-Group chats with multiple AI characters require Pro ($29/month or $299/year).
-The Pro tier also unlocks unlimited LUKi Maker characters, voice priority, and all six default characters.
+Group chats with multiple AI characters require Eternal ($29.99/month or $249/year).
+Eternal also unlocks the most LUKi Maker characters and voice priority.

 See pricing